savonet/book/streaming.md

 ### Encoded contents

-Liquidsoap has support for the wonderful [FFmpeg](https://ffmpeg.org/)\index{FFmpeg} library which allow for manipulating audio and video data in most common (and uncommon) video formats: it can be used to convert between different formats, apply effects, etc. By the way, if converting files is the only thing you want to do, you don't need to use
+Liquidsoap has support for the wonderful [FFmpeg](https://ffmpeg.org/)\index{FFmpeg} library which allows for manipulating audio and video data in most common (and uncommon) video formats: it can be used to convert between different formats, apply effects, etc. This is implemented by having native support for
-Liquidsoap: you can directly use the `ffmpeg` commandline program, which is a frontend for the library.
-This is implemented by having native support for

 - the raw FFmpeg formats: `ffmpeg.audio.raw` and `ffmpeg.video.raw`,
 - the encoded FFmpeg formats: `ffmpeg.audio.copy` and `ffmpeg.video.copy`.

-Typically, the raw formats used in order to input from or output data to FFmpeg filters, whose use is detailed in [there](...)\TODO{reference}: as for Liquidsoap, FFmpeg can only process decoded raw data.
-The encoded formats are used to handled encoded data, such as sound in mp3, typically in order to encode the stream once in mp3 and output the result both in a file and to Icecast, this is detailed in [there](...)\TODO{reference}.
+Typically, the raw formats used in order to input from or output data to FFmpeg filters, whose use is detailed in [there](#sec:ffmpeg-filters): as for Liquidsoap, FFmpeg can only process decoded raw data.
+The encoded formats are used to handled encoded data, such as sound in mp3, typically in order to encode the stream once in mp3 and output the result both in a file and to Icecast, this is detailed in [there](#sec:encoded-streams).
 Their name come from the fact that when using those, Liquidsoap simply copies and passes on data generated by FFmpeg without having a look into it.